wtheisen/TerminusBrowser/README.md

-# commandChan - a termina 4chan browser
+# commandChan - a terminal 4chan browser

 Created out of a desire to browse 4chan at work.
 This is a terminal browsing application for [4chan](https://www.4chan.org/).